spatie/laravel-medialibrary/docs/handling-uploads/advanced-creating-a-custom-vue-or-react-component.md

 | before-upload     | beforeUpload      |               |             |
 | after-upload      | afterUpload       |               |             |
 | @change           | onChange          |               |             |

+TODO @is-ready-to-submit-change and the "is something uploading" listener

+TODO expand on the prop list, look into examples of how other packages do this etc